ErpNetDocs/info/index.md

-# ERP.net Information
+# Welcome

 Welcome to the ERP.net information site!

-Here you can find a lot of information about the ERP.net platform - solutions, features, case studies, etc.
+Use this site to get detailed information about the ERP.net platform - solutions, features, case studies, etc.
+The information is geared towards prospect customers, previewing ERP.net for ERP implementation plans.

+ERP.net takes a different approach than most vendors to the ERP selection process.
+The selection of a new ERP is a major decision for any company and such decision requires significant research.

+Hence, this info site is structured as an academic research site with as little as possible marketing stuff.

 ## Solutions & Customers

-Use this section to preview the tailor made solutions for the different industries.
+Use this section to preview our tailor made solutions for the different industries.
 Each industry solution contains general description, highlighted features, customers and case studies.

 * [Agribusiness](~/solutions/agribusiness/index.md)